philc/book-notes/business/zero to one - peter thiel.md

 * An essay about how we should build tools to enhance human productivity, and not think of machines as purely eliminating jobs.
-* Machines becoming more sophisticated and eliminating jobs is very different, and much better, than the same happening due to globalization."
+* "Machines becoming more sophisticated and eliminating jobs is very different, and much better, than the same happening due to globalization."
 * "Computers are tools, not rivals" (unlike globalization).
-* "When we design new computer technology to help solve problems, we get all the efficiency gains of a hyper-specialized trading partner without having to compete with it for resources."

 ## Seeing green (chap 13)